I am currently employed as an enterprise architect and not actively pursuing a new job. I mostly keep my

 Technologies: ASP & C# .NET 1.2-2.0, SQL Server 2003-2005, CruiseControl, Interwoven Teamsite

-Application Overview: Content site and home page for 40,000 independent sales producers.
-The site offered several user customization options and provided custom SSO into other intranet applications.
+Application Overview: This was the precursor to the previous application.
+It was a more simple content site and home page for 40,000 independent sales producers.
+The site offered several user customization options and provided custom SSO into other applications.

 Stuff I Did: I wrote all the data access services in C# and most of the stored procedures.
 I also administered the continuous integration & build process which was one of the most fun things I've worked on.